-You’ve read A LOT about homeschool logic and critical thinking here on Our Journey Westward.
-Are you tired of the topic?
-Good!
-I’m not tired of writing about it either.
+I’m a big believer in homeschool logic and critical thinking here at Our Journey Westward.
 It’s been such a fun and important addition to our homeschool!

-When I come across new (to me) resources that are really good, I try to take some time to share them with you.
-Partly because finding logic resources isn’t as easy as finding “more typical” homeschooling curriculum, and partly because not all logic activities are worth the money.
+When I come across new (to me) resources that are really good, I love sharing them with you.
+Finding logic and critical thinking resources isn’t as easy as finding curricula for the more typical homeschooling subjects.
+And sadly, not all logic activities are worth the money.
+The series I’m sharing with you today is definitely worth the money!

 This post contains affiliate links.

-In many instances, the materials we enjoy the most are full of matrix puzzles.
+In many instances, the homeschool logic materials my family enjoys the most are full of matrix puzzles.
 Matrix puzzles are challenging and require lots of exciting concentration.
-While they’re awesome tools for logic, there’s lots more to logic and critical thinking than just the matrix puzzle:
+While they ARE awesome tools for logic, there is more to logic and critical thinking than just matrix puzzles.

 - Analogies make relationship comparisons.